Global-Solutions-Alliance/model-engine/README.md

 Python 3.9 is required.

-### Using Project Drawdown Solutions as a package
+### Using GSA Model Engine as a package

 If you would like to use this project as a dependency in _your_ code, you can do so by including the following line in your requirements.txt file:

 ```
-      git+git://github.com/ProjectDrawdown/solutions@develop
+      git+git://github.com/Global-Solutions-Alliance/model-engine@develop
 ```

 ## Documentation

-The main code documentation can be found at [https://projectdrawdown.github.io/solutions](https://projectdrawdown.github.io/solutions).
-Additional documentation and some examples are in the [Documentation](https://github.com/ProjectDrawdown/solutions/tree/develop/Documentation) folder.
+The main code documentation can be found at the [Documentation](https://github.com/Global-Solutions-Alliance/model-engine/tree/develop/Documentation) folder.

 ---

 ## License

-The python code for the model engine is licensed under the GNU Affero General Public license and subject to the license terms in the LICENSE file found in the top-level directory of this distribution and at [https://github.com/ProjectDrawdown/solutions](https://github.com/ProjectDrawdown/solutions).
+The python code for the collaboratory is licensed under the GNU Affero General Public license and subject to the license terms in the LICENSE file.
 No part of this Project, including this file, may be copied, modified, propagated, or distributed except according to the terms contained in the LICENSE file.

-Data supplied from Project Drawdown (mostly in the form of CSV files) is licensed under the [CC-BY-NC-2.0](https://creativecommons.org/licenses/by-nc/2.0/) license for non-commercial use.
-The code for the model can be used (under the terms of the AGPL) to process whatever data the user wishes under whatever license the data carries.
-The data supplied for the Project Drawdown solutions is CC-BY-NC-2.0.
+Data supplied (mostly in the form of CSV files) is licensed under the [CC-BY-NC-2.0](https://creativecommons.org/licenses/by-nc/2.0/) license for non-commercial use.
+The code for the model can be used (under the terms of the AGPL) to process whatever other data the user wishes under whatever license those data carry.

+---

 ## Support
-Please use the [Issues List](https://github.com/ProjectDrawdown/solutions/issues) to report any bugs you find, or ask any questions you have.
+Please use the [Issues List](https://github.com/Global-Solutions-Alliance/model-engine/issues) to report any bugs you find, or ask any questions you have.

 ## Contributing
 We would love to have your help.
-Please see [CONTRIBUTING.md](https://github.com/ProjectDrawdown/solutions/blob/develop/CONTRIBUTING.md) for guidelines for contributing to this project.
+Please see [CONTRIBUTING.md](https://github.com/Global-Solutions-Alliance/model-engine/blob/develop/CONTRIBUTING.md) for guidelines for contributing to this project.

 ## Acknowledgements

-Many thanks to the contributors of the &lt;code&gt;earth hackathon held at the Internet Archive on Sept.
-5, 6, and 7 of 2018 which began this project.
-They are: Owen Barton, Robert L. Read, Denton Gentry, Henry Poole, Greg Elin, Marc Jones, and Stephanie Liu, in addition to Project Drawdown scientists and volunteers, Ryan Allard, Catherine Foster, Chad Frischmann, Kevin Bayuk, and Nick Peters.

-Huge thanks to Beni Bienz of The Climate Foundation for his work in implementing a substantial portion of the original system, and even huger thanks to Denton Gentry for the majority of the subsequent development.
+The initial versions of these repos were ported from those of Project Drawdown, which are in the public domain.

 ## Contact